xvik/gradle-use-python-plugin/src/doc/docs/guide/configuration.md

    minVirtualenvVersion = '16'
    // used virtualenv path (if virtualenv used, see 'scope') envPath = '.gradle/python'
-   // copy virtualenv instead of symlink (when created) envCopy = false
+   // copy virtualenv instead of symlink when created (venv --copies and virtualenv --always-copy) envCopy = false
+   // print stats for all executed python command (including hidden)
+   printStats = false

    requirements {
        // use requirements.txt file